CIVL5266: Steel Structures – Stability (2015 - Semester 1)

 Final Exam: Written three-hour exam at the end of the semester.
-Questions will be in the two main areas of study: local buckling (35%), flexural-torsional buckling (35%)
+Questions will be in the three main areas of study: Thin-walled beam theory, Flexural-torsional buckling and Plate buckling-design.

 Note: References are provided for guidance purposes only.
 Students are advised to consult these books in the university library.
 Purchase is not required.

 - Lecture notes compiled by Kim Rasmussen, Greg Hancock and Cao Hung Pham

 - AS/NZS 4600:2005 Cold-formed Steel Structures